nissoka/telco-churn-prediction-engine/README.md

 -
 ## 📈 Model Performance (on Test Set)

-*(After running Cell 11 in your Jupyter notebook, paste your key evaluation metrics here.
-Example format:)*

 The XGBoost model achieved the following performance on the unseen test set: